 On March 30, 2017, our Board of Directors approved the following additional restructuring-related activities associated with the Way Forward Plan: (i) the restructuring of our in-house global digital commerce platform which was in development and shifting to a more cost-effective, flexible platform through a new agreement with Salesforce's Commerce Cloud, formerly known as Demandware; (ii) the closure of our Polo store at 711 Fifth Avenue in New York City; and (iii) the further streamlining of the organization and the execution of other key corporate actions in line with the Way Forward Plan.
 These actions, which are expected to result in additional gross annualized expense savings of approximately \$140 million, are an important part of our efforts to achieve our stated objective to return to sustainable, profitable growth and invest in the future.
 These additional restructuring-related activities were largely completed during Fiscal 2018 and resulted in a further reduction in workforce and the closure of certain corporate office and store locations.
-The remaining activities, which are primarily lease-related, are expected to be completed during Fiscal 2019.
+The remaining activities are primarily lease-related, as discussed below.

-In connection with the Way Forward Plan, we currently expect to incur total estimated charges of approximately \$790 million, comprised of cash-related restructuring charges of approximately \$490 million and non-cash charges of approximately \$300 million.
-Cumulative charges incurred since inception were \$677.5 million and we expect the remaining charges of approximately \$115 million will be recorded during the remainder of Fiscal 2019.
+In connection with the Way Forward Plan, we currently expect to incur total estimated charges of approximately \$790 million, comprised of cash-related restructuring charges of approximately \$485 million and non-cash charges of approximately \$305 million.
+Cumulative charges incurred since inception were \$683.9 million.
+If we are successful in our ongoing attempts to legally assign a certain lease agreement for which the Company is the deemed owner of the leased asset for accounting purposes prior to the end of Fiscal 2019, we will incur the remaining estimated charges of approximately \$105 million during the fourth quarter of Fiscal 2019.
+However, to the extent that a lease assignment is not executed prior to the end of Fiscal 2019, an impairment may instead be recorded as an adjustment to reduce our opening retained earnings as of the beginning of Fiscal 2020 in connection with our adoption of Accounting Standards Update No. 2016-02, "Leases" (see Note 4), which could be material.
 In addition to these charges, we also incurred an additional non-cash charge of \$155.2 million during Fiscal 2017 associated with the destruction of inventory out of current liquidation channels in line with our Way Forward Plan.
 See Note 8 to our accompanying consolidated financial statements for detailed discussions of the charges recorded in connection with the Way Forward Plan.